 Employees and directors must never give improper gifts or make payments, such as bribes or kickbacks, in any way in connection with the Company’s business.
 Gifts or payments to or for the personal benefit of a governmental employee or office holder or to or for the personal benefit of an employee of one of the Company’s customers or suppliers are clearly improper.
 Indirect transactions, such as payments of commissions to a sales representative on the understanding that he or she will pay a bribe or kickback to an employee of a customer are also prohibited.
 Violation of this guideline may result in disciplinary action, up to and including termination.

-While it is the Company’s policy to cooperate in the administration of all laws and regulations to which it is subject, such cooperation must be conducted in a manner that does not unduly interfere with the business of the Company nor jeopardize its legitimate interests.
+It is the Company’s policy to cooperate in the administration of all laws and regulations to which it is subject.
 Employees who receive notice of any governmental investigation involving the Company or any request to testify in a legal proceeding with regard to the Company should promptly notify the Company’s General Counsel.
 If a governmental investigator requests an interview or information, he or she should be treated courteously but should be given no information except that which is publicly available and instead should be requested to put his inquiry in writing in order that it may be answered with appropriate care by proper persons, preferably acting with the advice of legal counsel.
 Nothing contained herein is intended to discourage or restrict employees from communicating with, or making a report with, any governmental authority, or from participating in any investigation or proceeding relating to such communication or report, regarding a good faith belief of any violations of law or regulations based on information obtained in the course of your employment, including such disclosures protected or required by any regulation of the Securities and Exchange Commission, the Department of Labor, or any other appropriate governmental authority.
 Employees are not required to inform the Company regarding such communications or reports.